Tomatoes are easily grown in containers—clay pots, plastic nursery pots, and wood boxes

 There are miniature tomato varieties that will grow in an 8-inch pot—roughly the size of a one-gallon container.
 A 2-gallon or a 5-gallon container can support larger, indeterminate or vining tomatoes and hold enough soil moisture for three or more days when the weather turns hot in summer.
 A 5-gallon nursery pot is roughly the size of a 2-by-2-foot redwood box; a 2-gallon container is the size of a 10-inch pot.

-If you are growing tomatoes in a window box planter or hanging container make sure the container is securely fastened.
+If you are growing tomatoes in a window box planter or hanging container make sure the container is securely fastened and has drainage holes.

 Soil for Tomato Containers